spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-segmentation.rst

   :align: center
   :figwidth: 60%

-This section demonstrates how to segment lesions in spinal cord injury (SCI) or multiple sclerosis (MS).
+This section demonstrates how to segment lesions, for example, in spinal cord injury (SCI) and multiple sclerosis (MS) patients.

 .. toctree::
    :maxdepth: 1